I adore Monarch Butterflies. They’re lovely, of course. But I know a secret. The Monarch is a bad ass.

 These business owners know finding their voice…their own writing wings…is imperative.

 Why?
 Because authenticity cuts through the blather.
 And more than ever, we want people who are real.
 Truthful.

 It’s a journey learning to get out of our own way…to clear our blocks and value our stories.
 Finding our voice orients us as we grow.
 Afterall, everyone is a mix of vulnerability and strength.
 And like the Monarch, it’s not about changing who we are, but believing the wings are there.
 Inside us.
 All the time.
 We simply need to peel back what doesn’t fit to find them.

 Interested in learning more?
-Heartwired Writing’s workshop Clear Your Blocks; Find Your Voice launches this fall.
+Heartwired Writing offers the workshop Clear Your Blocks; Find Your Voice as well as a variety of coaching options.
 For more information, or to discuss your customized writing needs, contact me at Katie@Heartwiredwriting.com